History of ABS-CBN: 1986–2007: Rebirth and growth

 On December 11, 1988, with the first marathon broadcast of the Australian produced television miniseries A Dangerous Life, ABS-CBN began shifting to satellite broadcast, enabling the entire country to watch the same programs simultaneously.
 This was also the very year when the network began international broadcasts to Guam and Saipan, in the Northern Marianas, also via satellite, yet another first for Philippine and Asian television.
 At the same time, the network began to increase the number of local TV programs being aired and produced.

 Slowly, the station inched its way to financial recovery, which it achieved by 1990, regularly garnering around 70% of the market and that year, the company was listed to the Manila Stock Exchange (MSE) before its merger with Makati Stock Exchange (MkSE) to form the Philippine Stock Exchange (PSE).
 In 1992, ABS-CBN Talent Center (now Star Magic) was formed and in 1993, ABS-CBN launched Star Cinema as the company began to diversify.
 In 1995, Star Music was launched originally as Star Records with the latter name used until 2014.
 In that year, ABS-CBN also launched their own website, ABS-CBN.com, the first Filipino television network in the World Wide Web.
 It was created by its IT department, Internet Media Group.
 (IMG, which later became ABS-CBN Interactive).

 On March 30, 1998, ABS-CBN Holdings Corporation was incorporated as Worldtech Holdings Corporation, for the primary purpose of issuance of the Philippine Depository Receipt (PDR) and the acquisition and holding of shares of ABS-CBN Corporation.
 Its Philippine depository receipt (PDR) is traded in the Philippine Stock Exchange under the ticker symbol ABSP.

 On September 24, 1994, ABS-CBN signed a historic deal with PanAmSat to bring the first trans-Pacific Asian programming to some two million Filipino immigrants in the United States.
 This deal would later gave birth to The Filipino Channel which is now available globally.

 The network has also syndicated its programs for international audience through its ABS-CBN International Distribution division.
 Among the programs that gained popularity abroad are Pangako Sa 'Yo, Kay Tagal Kang Hinintay, Lobo, Sana Maulit Muli, Kahit Isang Saglit, and Be Careful with My Heart.

 Nine years after the revival on March 30, 1995, Republic Act No. 7966 signed by President Fidel Ramos granted ABS-CBN its legislative franchise for the second time.

 Geny Lopez died of cancer on June 29, 1999, in the United States.
-This happened six months before the network celebrated the millennium by unveiling a new logo on December 31, 1999, and inaugurating its Millennium Transmitter on the company grounds on March 7, 2000.
+This happened months before the network celebrated the millennium and unveiled its new logo on the final stages of the construction of ELJ Communications Center in late 1999, and inaugurating its Millennium Transmitter on the company grounds on March 7, 2000.
 This resulted in a clearer signal for its television and radio stations in Mega Manila.

-ABS-CBN logo (December 31, 1999–2014 (primary); 2014–present (secondary)).
-It is concurrently used with the 1986 logo from December 31, 1999 to March 12, 2000, and 2013 logo since September 9, 2013.